INTRODUCTION

 But I already knew that a collision was inevitable, this conviction somehow formed inside of me all at once and nothing could shake it.
 It's strange that when the comet became visible to the naked eye, the same conviction appeared in everyone, despite the fact that the government took all measures to pacify the population.

-With Hockey's help, I descended the spiral staircase and in a few minutes I was over the wild fields again, shrouded in purple evening fog.
+With Hockey's help, I descended the spiral staircase and in a few minutes I was over the wild fields again, shrouded in the purple evening fog.
 The water in the ponds and lakes looked black, the birds were flying with piercing cries, a cold wind carried clouds of fine dust over the dried earth, and far ahead, the lights of electric suns burned over Heliopolis, their light seemingly deathly pale.

 - "What are you doing here?" - I asked, in order to say something.

-The tramp shrugged.
+The vagrant shrugged.

 - "I don't understand why you're asking me this question, but if it's of interest to you, all right: I left town so that I could see the comet."